cul-it/archival-storage-ingest/README.md

 Here is are the behaviors of this ingest manager.

+* Each service is run as a systemd service and has its own logs.
+* Each service works on a dedicated queue.
+* Each service will try to poll one message from its designated queue periodically.
+* Each service is set to restart on failures.
+This means that if the service exits normally, systemd won't restart it automatically.
-* cular-ingest server subscribes to ingest, transfer s3, transfer sfs, fixity check sfs and fixity compare queues.
+* cular-ingest server uses ingest, transfer s3, transfer sfs, fixity check sfs and fixity compare services.
-* AWS fixity checking VM subscribes to fixity check s3 queue.
+* AWS fixity checking VM uses fixity check s3 service only.
-* The ingest server only polls for new message if it has available worker slot in the worker pool.
-* Upon receiving a message from SQS, ingest manager will log the contents of the message and remove it from SQS before working on it.
-* During any phase, if it fails, it will put the original message with error message to error queue.
-* On top of the error queue, each queue has corresponding dead-letter queue.
-If it fails to manipulate the queue unexpected such as network outage, the message will be put to this dead-letter queue.

 ## Workflow

-The following describes the workflow of a single ingest job.
-This workflow assumes ingest server is running and polling SQS every 30 seconds.
-Also, if not specified, the ingest manager in question is running on cular-ingest.

-P.S.
-Due to implementation details, we may put new message to SQS from ingest manager or workers from steps 4 and on.

-1. User queues new ingest using -i flag.
-2. Ingest manager puts new ingest message to ingest queue.
-3. Ingest manager receives new ingest message from SQS and puts a message to each of transfer s3 and transfer sfs queues.
-4. Ingest manager receives transfer s3 message and invokes transfer s3 worker.
-When this work is complete, put fixity check s3 message to fixity check s3 queue.
-5. Ingest manager receives transfer sfs message and invokes transfer sfs worker.
-When this work is complete, put fixity check sfs message to fixity check sfs queue.
-6. The cular-ingest server receives fixity check sfs message and invokes fixity check sfs worker.
-When this work is complete, it stores resulting manifest to S3 bucket (.manifest prefix).
+1. Each service polls for a message from SQS periodically (in progress then work queue).
+2. If a message from in progress queue is received, exit normally. *
+3. When a service receives a message from the work queue, it logs the contents of the message.
+4. The message is put to "in progress" queue of the same work type.
-The filename of the manifest is derived from the ingest_id and work type (s3 vs sfs).
+5. The original message is deleted from the work queue.
-A new fixity compare (type sfs) is put to fixity compare queue.
+6. The service completes work task.
-7. The fixity VM receives fixity check s3 message and invokes fixity check s3 worker.
+7. Send message for next work.
+E.g. Upon completing transfer s3 task, send new message to fixity check s3 queue with same ingest_id.
-When this work is complete, it stores resulting manifest to S3 bucket (.manifest prefix).
-The filename of the manifest is derived from the ingest_id and work type (s3 vs sfs).
-A new fixity compare (type sfs) is put to fixity compare queue.
-8. Ingest manager receives fixity compare message twice.
-It will only invoke fixity compare worker if both s3 and sfs manifests are available in the s3 bucket.
-9. Ingest manager puts a done message to done queue.

-## Error handling

-The ingest manager will need to keep an activity log to log each event, normal and errors.

-The ingest manager will be able to catch any worker failure and notify admins accordingly.

-For the ingest manager crashes, we will need a separate monitor to check the status.

-The logs should contain enough information for the admins to fix any problems.
+8. The message put to in progress queue earlier in this process is deleted.

+- If a message is received from in progress queue, it means the service did not complete the job.
+It will notify admins and exit normally which would make the systemd to not start the service again.
+When the problem is resolved, admins should start the service manually.

+- Each SQS request would have up to 3 retries.
+If it still fails after the retries, the service should notify admins and exit normally.

+Following diagram describes the work flow.

+![Worker Communication] (images/worker_communication.png)